vu-rdm-tech/metadata/README.md

 This makes sure you do not directly change the main branch.
 Instead you will create a Pull request, that can be reviewed by others.

+### 4 Editing the documents
+The markdown documents can reference other documents by including them between double curly braces.
+For example to paste in the title explanation text use `{{explanation/title.md}}`.
+This makes it easier to reuse bits of text and target specific change requests.

 ### 4a.
 Edit the minimal metadata guide
 Do not edit the `minimal_metadata_guide.md` directly, but edit the `.md` documents in the source folder.